-Minister said that 200 Al Qaeda members are in Iranian jails.
+Iran has, to some extent, confirmed the presence of Al Qaeda militants in Iran.
+It asserted on July 23, 2003, that it had "in custody" senior Al Qaeda figures.
+On July 16, 2005, Iran's intelligence minister said that 200 Al Qaeda members are in Iranian jails.
 U.S. officials have said since January 2002 that Iran has not prosecuted or extradited any senior Al Qaeda operatives.
-In December 2009, Iran's Foreign Minister confirmed that a teenage daughter of Osama bin Laden had sought refuge in the Saudi embassy in Tehran-the first official confirmation that members of bin Laden's family have been in Iran.
-She left Iran in March 2010.
-Other family members are said to have been living in a compound in Iran since the September 11, 2001, attacks.
+In December 2009, Iran's foreign minister confirmed that a teenage daughter of Osama bin Laden had sought refuge in the Saudi embassy in Tehran-the first official confirmation that members of bin Laden's family have been in Iran.
+She left Iran in March 2010, and one of her brothers may have left for Syria around this time.
+As many as 20 other family members are said to still be living in a compound in Iran since the September 11, 2001, attacks, and accusing Iran of refusing to allow them to leave for Saudi Arabia or other places.
 Some family members have said the young bin Ladens have never been affiliated with Al Qaeda.